AnthonyANI/mssql-bak2csv/README.md

 - Lists and exports tables to CSV format
 - Supports selective table export
 - Handles multiple databases and schemas
+- Properly quotes and escapes values in CSV output
+- Distinguishes between SQL `NULL`, the string `"null"`, and empty strings
+- Outputs CSV files with configurable prefixes and suffixes

 ## Usage Options